mengelbrecht/slimline/README.md

 ### Prompt Symbol (`symbol`)

-The section displayes the prompt symbol.
+This section displays the prompt symbol.
 It supports two formats.
-The *working* format is used when asynchronous tasks are pending and the *ready format for when all tasks are completed.
+The *working* format is used when asynchronous tasks are pending and the *ready* format for when all tasks are completed.

 <table>
   <thead>